aabbtree77/esp32-vpn/README.md

 - Connect a webcam to a remote Ubuntu PC, install ffmpeg.
 Run awl-tray followed by [this one liner](https://unix.stackexchange.com/questions/2302/can-i-pipe-dev-video-over-ssh) with an mplayer.
 It worked in the year 2010, it still works in 2023.

-- Keeping a laptop on 24/7 gives certain back thoughts about the chosen network architecture.
-Idle mode with a monitor shut off consumes about 0.036A electric current at 220V, which amounts to 7.92W power.
-Given 720 hours in a month, the laptop will demand 5.7 kWh of energy.
-Considering the electricity rate of 0.30€ per 1kWh, this results in a monthly fee of **1.71€**.
-An intense application, such as youtube in the browser, will increase the power consumption **5x**.
-[KVM1 on Hostinger](https://www.hostinger.lt/vps-serveriai) costs 4.99€ and one gets a public static IP and 1TB of bandwidth with it.
+- 24/7 concerns: Idle mode with a monitor shut off consumes about 0.036A electric current at 220V, which amounts to 7.92W power.
+720-hour monthly run will demand 5.7 kWh of energy.
+The rate of 0.30€ per 1kWh will induce a monthly electricity fee of **1.71€**.
+For non-Idle mode, consider the worst case upper bound which is running perpetually youtube in the browser: It will increase the power consumption **5x**.

-- There are ways to push down the IoT server power consumption though.
-[Raspberry Pi Zero W 2](https://www.pidramble.com/wiki/benchmarks/power-consumption) may demand only 0.7W power and [awl](https://github.com/anywherelan/awl/releases) should run on ARM.
+- [KVM1 on Hostinger](https://www.hostinger.lt/vps-serveriai) costs 4.99€ and one gets a public static IP and 1TB of bandwidth with it, but we do not want that in the IoT.
+There are ways to push down a personal IoT node power consumption.
+[Raspberry Pi Zero W 2](https://www.pidramble.com/wiki/benchmarks/power-consumption) may demand only 0.7W power, [awl](https://github.com/anywherelan/awl/releases) should run on ARM.

 - The most basic services are the hardest to implement.
 70 KLOC of go-libp2p to give your computer a proper VPN address.
 Double these lines to sync a folder.
-[Automated elections?](https://hackmd.io/@juincc/B1QV5NN5S) We are not there yet.
+[Automated elections?](https://hackmd.io/@juincc/B1QV5NN5S)

 ## Some ESP32 References